 - Indian Polity and Governance – Constitution, Political System, Panchayati Raj, Public Policy, Rights Issues, etc.

 - Economic and Social Development – Sustainable Development, Poverty, Inclusion, Demographics, Social Sector initiatives, etc.

 - General issues on Environmental Ecology, Biodiversity and Climate Change – that do not require subject specialisation General Science

 Syllabus for CSAT Paper (Prelims Paper II)

-The Mains examination constitutes the 2nd phase of the Civil Services Examination.
-Only after successfully qualifying the prelims examination would the candidates be allowed to write the Mains examination.
+- The Mains examination constitutes the 2nd phase of the Civil Services Examination.
+Only after successfully qualifying in the prelims exam would the candidates be allowed to write the IAS Mains.

-The Mains examination tests the candidate’s academic talent in depth and his/her ability to present his/her understanding according to the requirements of the question in a time bound manner.
+- The Mains exam tests the candidate’s academic talent in depth and his/her ability to present his/her understanding according to the requirements of the question in a time bound manner.

-The UPSC Mains exam consists of 9 papers, in which two are qualifying papers of 300 marks each:
+- The UPSC Mains exam consists of 9 papers, out of which two are qualifying papers of 300 marks each.

-The papers on Essay, General Studies and Optional Subject of only such candidates who attain 30% marks in Indian Language Paper and 25% marks in English Language Paper as a minimum qualifying standard in these qualifying papers, will be taken cognizance of, for evaluation.
+The papers on Essay, General Studies and Optional Subject of only such candidates who attain 25% marks in both the language papers as a minimum qualifying standard in these qualifying papers, will be taken cognizance of, for evaluation.

-In case a candidate does not qualify in these language papers, then the marks obtained by such candidate will not be considered or counted.
+In case a candidate does not qualify in these language papers, then the marks obtained by such candidates will not be considered or counted.